-Any follower of this blog will notice that baking bread is my new food obsession.
+Any follower of this blog will notice that baking bread is one of food obsessions.
 For the longest time, I avoided baking bread out of fear that it was difficult.
 But, I was so wrong.
 Baking bread is not that challenging and I wish I learned a long time ago how easy homemade bread is to make.
+If you have ever wondered how to make rustic olive bread, then this recipe is for you!

 The first bread I learned to make was crusty round artisan bread.
 It is surprisingly simple to make and I probably bake 6 loaves of this bread each week.